ietf-wg-asdf/SDF/sdf.md

 More date/time-related sdfTypes are likely to be added in the sdfType value registry.

-(In earlier drafts of SDF, a similar concept was called `subtype`.)
+(In earlier drafts of this specification, a similar concept was called `subtype`.)

 ### sdfChoice